HunterLaboratory/update-server/UPDATE_API.md

 - `file` (optional): Blob name for single file (instruments, recovery)
 - `files` (optional): Platform-specific file map (desktop)
 - `releaseNotes` (optional): Blob name for release notes markdown file

+### Uniqueness and deduplication

+- To support multiple instrument models for the same version, use one manifest entry per model (unique by `product + version + model`).
+- If you use the helper publishing script, it currently de‑duplicates entries by `product + version` (last write wins).
+Publishing another model with the same version will replace the previous one.
+Adjust your process or the script if you need parallel model entries per version.

 ## Migration Guide